 There are different levels of tooth pain.
-Sometimes the pain might be mild and go away with time whereas in other situations it is throbbing and constant, making it impossible for you to continue with your day to day life.
-Your expert in family dentistry should be able to diagnose the issue.
-Tooth pain is caused by the nerves inside your gums which are responding to a signal that something is just not right.
-The discomfort can be due to several reasons.
-We are going to highlight a few of them below:
+Sometimes the pain might be mild and go away with time, or it may throb constantly and make it impossible for you to continue with your daily activities.
+An expert in family dentistry will be able to diagnose the issue.
+Tooth pain is caused by the nerves inside your gums that respond to a signal that something is not right.
+The discomfort can be due to several reasons, and we will explore some of the most common sources of tooth pain below:

-- Cavities: One of the most common causes of tooth pain is a dental Carrie or cavity.
-When food particles are stuck in your mouth, they produce an acid that if left to stay inside the mouth, it destroys the enamel that protects the tooth.
+- Cavities: One of the most common causes of tooth pain is a cavity.
+When food particles are stuck in your mouth, they produce acid that, if it stays inside the mouth, destroys the enamel that protects the tooth.
 What happens is that the acid enters the sensitive areas of the teeth and causes pain.
-The best way to avoid cavities is brushing your teeth and flossing as required.
+The best way to avoid cavities is by brushing and flossing regularly.

-- Enamel erosion: As mentioned above, when the acids that are produced by leftover food particles form, they tend to wear out the tooth enamel.
+- Enamel erosion: As mentioned above, when acids that are produced by leftover food and particles form, they can wear out the tooth enamel.
 This enamel erosion can cause tooth pain.
-Enamel erosion can also occur because of your diet or gastric acids produced due to vomiting.
+Enamel erosion can also occur due todiet or gastric acids produced due to vomiting.

 - Receding gums: People who suffer from gum recession are also at high risk of tooth pain.
-This is because when the gums recede, they expose certain areas of the tooth roots.
+When the gums recede, they expose certain areas of the tooth roots.
 When you brush your teeth aggressively or use a toothbrush with rough bristles, you contribute to gum recession and consequently tooth pain.

-- Referred pain: This is pain that originates from a different place and affects the tooth.
-It can be from a surrounding tooth or a different part of the body such as sinus pain or an infection.
+- Referred pain: This pain originates from a different place and affects the tooth.
+It can be from a surrounding tooth or a different part of the body, such as sinus pain or an infection.

-- Clenching and grinding teeth: A dentist will usually recommend stopping habits like clenching teeth because they put pressure and stress on the teeth causing them to wear out.
-This eventually causes the teeth to become sensitive or the jaws to become sore.
+- Clenching and grinding teeth: A dentist will usually recommend stopping habits like clenching teeth because they put pressure and stress on the teeth; this causes wear to the teeth and eventually results in sensitivity or jaw pain.

 - Dental abscess: Abscesses also cause pain.
-They occur because of an infection in the tooth and gums.
-General dentistry procedures can help to relieve this kind of pain.
+They occur because of an infection to the teeth or gums.
+General dentistry procedures can help relieve this kind of discomfort.

 - Periodontal diseases: Diseases like gingivitis are known to cause a lot of tooth pain.
-These diseases occur when there is a buildup of plaque in the mouth triggering inflammation.
+These diseases occur when there is a buildup of plaque in the mouth as well as trigger inflammation.

-- Chipped and cracked teeth: When you have a tooth that is chipped, cracked or fractured, it is important to have it treated at your local dental office Richmond Hill immediately.
-If it’s not treated, it can cause severe pain because the cracks provide spaces that expose the nerve endings.
+- Chipped and cracked teeth: When you have a tooth that is chipped, cracked or fractured, it is important to have it treated at your local dental office in Richmond Hill immediately.
+If left untreated, it can cause severe pain because cracks provide spaces that expose the nerve endings.

-- Loose fillings: When you had a tooth filling that becomes loose or comes out, you are at risk of severe toothache.
+- Loose fillings: If a tooth filling becomes loose or comes out, you may have a severe toothache.
 This is because the nerve endings become exposed with a loose or lost filling.
-Visit your dentist to have it fixed immediately.
+Visit your dentist to have this issue resolved as soon as possible.

 - Dental treatments: When you’ve just undergone dental work, your teeth are still sensitive and the pulp tissues may be inflamed.
-The pain may occur but usually subsides as the pulp heals.
+Pain may occur but usually subsides as the pulp heals.